rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 {"value":7,"suit":4}
 ```

-We just did a bunch of work to be able to represent our `Suit` as a string, but the `encoding/json` package ignores it.
-It makes sense to use the human readable string representation for JSON, so to customize how JSON is created from our type, we can implement the [`json.Marshaler`](https://pkg.go.dev/encoding/json#Marshaler) interface:
+We just did a bunch of work to be able to represent our `Suit` as a string, but the `encoding/json` package ignores it -- this is because we need to customize how JSON is created from our type.
+To do so, we must implement the [`json.Marshaler`](https://pkg.go.dev/encoding/json#Marshaler) interface:

 ```go
 func (s Suit) MarshalJSON() ([]byte, error) {